Server recovery

 Enter Ubuntu Single Mode

-You can enter single mode in Ubuntu and recover the server as follows:
+To enter single mode in Ubuntu and recover the server, follow these steps:

 1. Enter e in the Select Kernel version page to enter the Edit booting parameter page.